-The Village held its annual clean-up the first week of May.
-This is a day where residents are allowed an unlimited amount of disposal of household and construction debris such as furniture, fixture and carpeting.
+The Village holds an annual clean-up.
+This is a day where residents are allowed an unlimited amount of disposal of household and construction debris such as furniture, fixtures and carpeting.
 Notice of the clean-up day is placed in the newsletter and on the Village website.